Medical Qigong: A Global Phenomenon

 Global Collaboration and Scientific Evidence

-The International Society for Medical Qigong (ISMQ) exemplifies this cooperation, organizing conferences that bring together researchers, healthcare professionals, and qigong practitioners to exchange knowledge and promote qigong’s global application for health.
-While Western medicine has traditionally been skeptical, the scientific community has gradually recognized qigong’s potential in treating various health conditions.
-Researchers are focusing on understanding the underlying mechanisms of qigong, particularly its effects on the body’s bioelectric field and its influence on brain function, stress management, and immune system support.
+While Western medicine has traditionally been skeptical, the scientific community now gradually recognizes qigong’s potential in treating various conditions.
+Currently, researchers focus on understanding the underlying mechanisms of the practice.
+In particular, they study its effects on the body’s bioelectric field and its influence on brain function, stress management, and immune system support.

 Key Studies on Qigong’s Benefits